Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Preliminaries

 \subsection{Generalised hexagons}

 Our results include buildings of type $\mathsf{G_2}$; the associated point-line geometries are better known as generalised hexagons, introduced by Tits \cite{Tits:59}.
 For $n\geq 3$, a \emph{generalised $n$-gon}, or \emph{generalised polygon} if we do not want to specify $n$, is a point-line geometry $\Gamma=(X,\cL)$ such that the (bipartite) graph on $X\cup\cL$, with $x\in X$ adjacent to $L\in\cL$ if $x\in L$, has diameter $n$ and girth $2n$ (we call this graph the \emph{incidence graph of $\Gamma$}).
 We also assume that every line has at least three points and every point is contained in at least three lines (thickness of the associated building).
 Generalised $3$-gons are the same things as projective planes, and generalised $4$-gons, also known as generalised quadrangles, are polar spaces of rank $2$.
 For more general background and results on generalised $n$-gons, see \cite{Mal:98}.
 Finite generalised quadrangles are studied in detail in \cite{Pay-Tha:84}.
 We recall the following definitions.
 The \emph{order} of a generalised $n$-gon is the pair $(s,t)$ such that each line contains precisely $s+1$ points and each point is contained in precisely $t+1$ lines.
 A \emph{spread} in a generalised quadrangle $\Gamma=(X,\cL)$ is a partition of $X$ into members of $\cL$.
 If $\Gamma$ has order $(s,t)$, then a spread contains exactly $1+st$ lines.
-A \emph{subpolygon} of a generalised polygon is the generalised polygon induced on a convex subgraph of the incidence graph of $\Gamma$.
+A \emph{subpolygon} $\Gamma'$ of a generalised polygon $\Gamma$ is a generalised polygon whose points and lines are point and lines, respectively, of $\Gamma$, and elements of $\Gamma'$ have the same mutual distance in the incidence graph of $\Gamma'$ as in that of $\Gamma$.

 Here, we are particularly interested in generalised hexagons, and more specifically in those that satisfy the \emph{Moufang condition}, as these are the counterparts of type $\mathsf{G_2}$ of the spherical buildings of rank at least $3$ (since these automatically satisfy such condition) and are the natural geometries for the simple algebraic groups of that type.
 Recall from \cite{Tits-Wei:02} that a Moufang hexagon is determined by a field $\K$ and a quadratic Jordan division algebra $\J$ over $\K$; using the Bourbaki labelling of nodes for Dynkin diagrams, we define $\mathsf{G_{2,2}}(\K,\J)$ as the hexagon where the point rows are parametrised by $\J$ and the line pencils by $\K$.
 There is perhaps ambiguity when $\J=\K$, but we take that ambiguity away by mentioning that, in this case, $\mathsf{G_{2,2}}(\K,\K)$ is the hexagon arising from a triality of type I$_{\id}$, as defined by Tits \cite{Tits:59}.
 Such a hexagon shall be called the \emph{split Cayley hexagon} (as in \cite{Mal:98}), and the corresponding building is referred to as being \emph{split}.
 The \emph{triality hexagon} is $\mathsf{G_{2,2}}(\K,\J)$, where $\J$ is a cubic Galois field extension of $\K$.
 We will only need this hexagon in the finite case.
 The finite triality hexagon has order $(q^3,q)$, for some prime power $q$.
 In the finite case, we replace the field and the Jordan algebra with their sizes in the notation, just like we did for finite metasymplectic spaces.